MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 General CodeLens support for Visual Studio Code is enabled in the user or workspace settings by adding the `"editor.codeLens": true` setting for the specific user or for the workspace.
 To activate this setting, press **Ctrl+Shift+P**, and then choose **Preferences: Open Settings (UI)** for workspace settings, or choose **Preferences: Open User Settings** for user settings.

 While in the settings file, you can now add two options for the Profiler CodeLens for AL. The `"al.areProfileLensesSupported": true` enables the CodeLens and is by *default* true.
 The option for adding a lower limit for time spent on statement execution is `al.statementLensMin`.
 This must be set to the value in milliseconds which is the lower limit.
 The *default* for this setting is `500` milliseconds (ms).
 Any value below the stated threshold will not be shown.
+For more information, see [AL Language Extension Configuration](devenv-al-extension-configuration.md).

 > [!NOTE]
 > Because of the aggregation of frames, there can be minor discrepancies between the information appearing in the CodeLens and in the profiler.